ChristineTham/RepData_PeerAssessment1/PA1_template.md

 From the above two plots, it would seem the daily activity patterns tends to be

-1. Lower on weekdays compared to weekends for intervals ranging from 00:00 to 15:00
+1. Higher on weekdays compared to weekends for intervals ranging from 05:00 to 12:00
-2. Higher on weekdays for intervals ranging from 20:00 to 24:00
+2. Higher on weekends for intervals ranging from 12:00 to 20:00

-Assuming that the interval values are skewed by timezone (the period 15:00 to 20:00 represents sleep), a potential hypothesis for the difference is that the individual is more active during the day for weekdays, but more active in the evenings for weekends.
+A potential hypothesis for the difference is that the individual is more active in the mornings for weekdays, but more active in the afternoons/evenings for weekends.